 Areas of Expertise

-International and comparative political economy, where he specializes in the political economy of global finance and development, the politics of macroeconomic policymaking, the rise of China in the Western Hemisphere, and Latin American politics.
+International and comparative political economy, where he specializes in the political economy of global finance and development; the politics of macroeconomic policymaking; Chinese foreign investment and development finance; and Latin American political economy.

 Ph.D., Yale University, 2009

-PSC 8453 Advanced Theories of International Political Economy
+PSC 8453 - International Political Economy; Comparative Political Economy